city41/kof94te/findings/teamSelect.md

     - 371fe: sets up player one's character sprites
     - 3721c: sets up player two's character sprites
     - these run every frame, so changing a team will naturally cause the new characters to appear
+    - interestingly, order select does not use these functions
   - if the timer on team select runs out, it sets 37086
     - 37086 is a nest of stuff, but ultimately it seems to be "pick whichever team is highlighted, then run cpu team select" (wherever that is...)